EllenSt264/Legion/README.md

 - I used [this source](https://github.com/Tivix/django-rest-auth/issues/261) to fix 'NoModuleError' for user.
 Adding `ACCOUNT_USER_DISLAY = lambda user: user.get_username()` to settings.py fixed this error and got Allauth's confirmation email functionality working correctly.

 - The code above would throw a PEP8 violation warning due to the use of a lambda.
 I used [this source](https://stackoverflow.com/questions/25010167/e731-do-not-assign-a-lambda-expression-use-a-def) to change it to `def ACCOUNT_USER_DISPLAY(user): return user.get_username()`

+- To add placeholders to the custom user models for the account registration/login forms, I looked to [this source](https://izziswift.com/how-do-i-add-a-placeholder-on-a-charfield-in-django/)

+- For handling background images, I based my CSS code from [this source](https://www.sitepoint.com/css3-transform-background-image/) and also [this source](https://css-tricks.com/almanac/properties/b/background-position/)

+- I used [this source](https://www.geeksforgeeks.org/custom-field-validations-in-django-models/) to make a custom validation error for the date of birth input field on the registration form.

+- I used [this source](https://www.tutorialsrack.com/articles/205/how-to-get-the-year-month-and-day-from-a-datetime-in-python) for help on using the date and time python modules, which was used to create the custom validation error for the date of birth input field.